 While your furnace and your air conditioner are housed in different units, they share the blower motor located in the indoor unit.
 If you are considering an upgrade to a more efficient air conditioner but plan to leave the old furnace and blower motor as is, you are wasting money.
 This is because the air conditioning unit is really only half the upgrade; without a more efficient blower motor to match, that efficient air conditioner isn’t going to be as efficient as advertised.

 If you know you won’t be able to afford an installation later on

 Homeowners that are planning on retiring soon or have other big investments coming up may want to consider replacing both units now.
-By replacing both units, even if prematurely, you will have peace of mind knowing that your heating and air conditioning system is taken care of.
+By replacing both units, you will know that your heating and air conditioning system is taken care of.